 The author stresses that "ignorance among many categories of staff as to the needs of the orthopedically handicapped and their ability to function sexually has unnecessarily restricted the chances of achieving a harmonic sexual life."
 The handicapped person's sexual needs are not different from those of the able-bodied.
 The handicapped person needs an equal opportunity to express his or her sexuality.
-The author discusses ways to promote the recognition of the sexual needs of the Sha'ked, Ami.
-Human Sexuality in Physical and Mental Illnesses and Disabilities.
+The author discusses ways to promote the recognition of the sexual needs of the handicapped person.
+Factual information should be provided so that the individual can assume responsibility for his or her sexual life, obtain knowledge about how to function sexually despite the disability, and acquire greater opportunities for social contacts and integration.